FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

    - python
 ---

 Python's robust data processing capabilities and extensive libraries are well-known in programming.
-When combined with Node-RED, these technologies can synergize to elevate data analytics and automation to new heights.
+When combined with Node-RED, these technologies can synergize to elevate data analytics and automation.
 This guide walks you through integrating Python scripts with Node-RED.
 You'll gain practical insights, troubleshooting tips, and effective techniques for executing scripts, enabling you to leverage this powerful combination for your IoT projects.

 <!--more-->